ndaneil/crowdedness-monitor/README.md

 }
 ```

-In order to count the number of unique BLE and WiFi devices nearby, we just need to loop through the buffers and count how many devices are alive:
+To count the number of unique BLE and WiFi devices nearby, we just need to loop through the buffers and count how many devices are alive:

 ```c
 int countWiFiDevices(){